Mahadevkempe/SQL_Projects/Product_Sales/README.md

 ➡️ Delivery is acceptable, but returns suggest post-delivery issues.

-# Final Business Conclusion :
+#  Conclusion :

 The business is generating strong revenue and stable order volume, but high return rates are impacting net profitability.
 Regions like North and promotion-based sales contribute most revenue but also cause higher returns.
 Optimizing promotions, improving delivery quality, and reducing returns can significantly improve net sales and operational efficiency.